 The walnut twig beetle adults are very small and are reddish-brown in color.
 It is a typical-looking bark beetle with four to six concentric ridges on the upper surface of the pronotum.
 The larvae are white, C-shaped, and found in the phloem.
 Egg galleries created by the adults are horizontal (across the grain) and the larval galleries tend to be vertical (along the grain).
 There are most likely two main peaks of flight.
 One in May/June and another Sept/Oct.
 Flight often occurs when the temperature is 65°F or above.
 Adults respond to volatile extracts from girdled branches.

 Small diameter black walnut (Juglans nigra) trees in Colorado died within one to two years after first symptoms were observed.
 Decline and death occurs much more slowly in the PNW on large diameter black walnut hybrids (J. nigra x J. hindsii).
 Young, small diameter trees found growing near declining trees rarely have symptoms.
 Western black walnut species may host both insect and fungus, show minor symptoms or even appear to recover in succeeding years.
 Preliminary testing found J. nigra to be much more susceptible than J. hindsii or other Juglans species.
 This may account for the different disease progression in different areas.
 It was also found that the difference between severe disease in western states and less disease in eastern states may be due, in part, to the microflora (phytobiome) each supports in these different geographical areas.
-English walnuts (J. regia) are not as susceptible but the disease is easily found in English walnut orchards
+English walnuts (J. regia) are not as susceptible but the disease is easily found in English walnut orchards.